4d/docs/docs/FormObjects/dropdownList_Overview.md

 >It is not possible to combine this principle with using an object or an array to initialize the object.
 If you enter a field name in the Variable Name area, then you must use a choice list.

-### Save as
+### Selected item value or reference

-When you have associated a drop-down list with a choice list and with a field, you can use the [Save as Value/Reference property](properties_DataSource.md#save-as).
+When you have associated a drop-down list with a choice list and with a field or a variable, you can set the **Data Type** property to [Selected item value or Selected item reference](properties_DataSource.md#save-as).
 This option lets you optimize the size of the data saved.

 ## Using a standard action

+You can assign a [standard action](properties_Action.md#standard-action) to a drop-down list.
+This feature is supported in two contexts:

+- Use of the `gotoPage` standard action.
+In this case, 4D will automatically display the [page of the form](FormEditor/forms.md#form-pages) that corresponds to the number of the item that is selected.
+For example, if the user selects the 3rd item, 4D will display the third page of the current form (if it exists).

-You can assign a standard action to a drop-down list ([Action](properties_Action.md#standard-action) theme of the Property List).
-Only actions that display a sublist of items (except the `goto page` action) are supported by this object.
-For example, if you select the `backgroundColor` standard action, at runtime the object will display an automatic list of background colors.
-You can can override this automatic list by assigning in addition a choice list in which each item has been assigned a custom standard action.
+- Use of a standard action that displays a sublist of items, for example `backgroundColor`.
+At runtime the object will display an automatic list of background colors.
+You can override this automatic list by assigning in addition a choice list in which each item has been assigned a custom standard action.

-For more information, please refer to the [Standard actions](https://doc.4d.com/4Dv17R5/4D/17-R5/Standard-actions.300-4163633.en.html) section.
+This feature requires that:
+	- a target styled text area ([4D Write Pro area](writeProArea_overview.md) or [input](input_overview.md) with [multistyle](properties_Text.md#multi-style) property) is present in the form to execute the standard action.
+	+ the [focusable](properties_Entry.md#focusable) property is not set to the drop-down list.

 ## Supported Properties